NathanLaCrosse/Chess-Vision-Project/README.md

 ![chess_alg_example](https://github.com/user-attachments/assets/784bc20d-4e3c-436a-bcfd-8969e820bd3b)

-Now for the difficult part - we need to know where the lines of the chessboard exist.
+Now this creates a new problem - we need to know where the lines of the chessboard exist.
 Traditional straight line detecting algorithms fail with these images, due to noise being added in with the inclusion of chess pieces and background objects (and often the board outline is detected too).
 Furthermore, this program should support images taken from any angle, producing plenty of edge cases that elevate the problem's difficulty.

 To solve these issues, we employ the use of a convolutional neural network with a UNet structure, depicted below.